mbauman/Signals.jl/README.md

 ## Design

-A `Signal` is a combination of a time vector with any number of channels.
+A `Signal` is a combination of a time vector with any number of data channels.
 It is vector (`<: AbstractVector`) of its channels, and so iteration is done across channels (not along the data within the channels), skipping the time vector.
 All channels must themselves be an `AbstractVector`, and they must have the same length as the time vector.

 Signals may be either regularly sampled (`RegularSignal`) or discrete, where the step between timepoints is not constant.
 Regularly sampled signals are simply Signals whose time vector is a Range.
 This allows for some very nice optimizations and saving of space.
 Time is always in seconds.